loro-dev/loro/crates/loro/README.md

 # Loro

+> Make your JSON data collaborative and version-controlled

-Loro is a high-performance CRDTs framework offering Rust and JavaScript APIs.
+Loro is a high-performance CRDTs framework offering Rust, JavaScript and Swift APIs.

 Designed for local-first software, it enables effortless collaboration in app states.

-PS: Version control is forthcoming.
-Time travel functionality is already accessible at [https://loro.dev/docs/tutorial/time_travel](https://loro.dev/docs/tutorial/time_travel).

 # Examples